jaywalnut310/Vector-Quantized-Autoencoders/README.md

 By modifying configurations, you can use VQVAE instead of soft EM version VQA (modify bottleneck_kind to vq in config.yml)

-For more details, please refer the paper or its precedent paper ([Neural Discrete Representation Learning](https://arxiv.org/abs/1711.00937)).
+For more details, please refer to the paper or its precedent paper ([Neural Discrete Representation Learning](https://arxiv.org/abs/1711.00937)).

 * Many codes of this repository are drawn from [tensor2tensor](https://github.com/tensorflow/tensor2tensor) library.
 * As tensor2tensor is too big to understand at a glance, I draw some of their codes as short as possible.